DesktopECHO/xWSL/README.md

 You will be asked a few questions:

 ```
 xWSL for Ubuntu 20.04
 Enter a unique name for the distro or hit Enter to use default [xWSL]:
 Enter port number for xRDP traffic or hit Enter to use default [3399]:
 Enter port number for SSHd traffic or hit Enter to use default [3322]:
+xWSL (xWSL) To be installed in: C:\Users\danm\xWSL
 ```

 Near the end of the script you will be prompted to create a non-root user.
-This user will be added to sudo'ers automatically.
+This user will be automatically added to sudo'ers.

 ```
 Enter name of xWSL user: danm